 Ok, it doesn’t have to be in your pj’s but when you’re younger than 8, taking a drive in your pajamas is totally cool!

-12. See Fireworks
+12. Summer Nights with Fireworks

 I’m sure your kids live for the firework shows every summer!
 Check your local town or city website for the days/times of firework shows near you.

-14. Enjoy late admission at a Local Attraction
+14. Enjoy Evenings at a Local Attraction

 We love going to the zoo or some of our local historic sites when they offer evening programs.
 The animals are more active in the evening and everyone’s a little cooler.

-16. View the Stars
+15. View the Stars on a Summer Evening

 Your kids will also enjoy building their own marshmallow constellations after spotting some of their favorites in the night sky.

 16. Visit a Planetarium

 Spend the evening looking up at the stars, planets and all the amazing things in space through some huge telescopes.
 Many planetariums have open viewing sessions during the summer months — find one near you at Go Astronomy.

 17. Play some Backyard Games

-18. Take a Bike Ride
+18. Take a Summer Night Bike Ride

 19. Go on an Animal Hunt